DexterHuang/CyberCodeOnline/UpdateNote.md

 ### 0.1864

 -   During Luna New Year 01/29 ~ 02/04, added a special 8% discount to all units for skips
+-   Added sorting to gang member listing, you can now sort by occupation, resource, money or EXP
 -   The apartment page now shows the next rental due date
 -   Many small UI tweaks and bug fixes

 ### 0.1863

--   Fixed gang chat notification, previously it does not send notification even when setting is turned on, now it should work. for whom does not want to receive notification for gang chat, you can disable it in the setting menu or simply click on the bell icon in gang chat:
+-   Fixed gang chat notification, previously it did not send notifications even when the setting was turned on, now it should work. for whom does not want to receive notifications for gang chat, you can disable it in the settings menu or simply click on the bell icon in gang chat:

     ![image](https://github.com/user-attachments/assets/b5e62089-a92b-4df7-b84e-39f3641f8f02)

     ![image](https://github.com/user-attachments/assets/5812e87f-b4b8-40d0-9209-df673769d565)

--   Many UI improvement for certain devices, mainly China branded android phone
+-   Many UI improvements for certain devices, mainly China branded Android phone
 -   Fixed incorrect random minigame interaction with certain AFK tasks, only affected Recycling and Print & Sell

 ### 0.1862

--   Lunar new year event starts today, till the end of january. during this event:
+-   The Lunar New Year event starts today, and till the end of January. during this event:
-    -   AFK bot farm and enemy will drop `Red Envelops`, and you can open them to receive `Gold Coins`, `Gold Coins` can be used to exchange for event specific items from `Luna` located at Market Street. event specific items will be automatically remove at the end of event so be sure to redeem and use the items. (`Gold Coins`, `Roasted Turkey`, `Sushi`, `Rice Cake`, `Dumplings` and `Red Envelops` from last year will be automatically update and merge to this year's version and can be used as normal before getting expired at the end of event period)
+    -   AFK bot farm and enemy will drop `Red Envelops`, and you can open them to receive `Gold Coins`, `Gold Coins` can be used to exchange for event specific items from `Luna` located at Market Street. event specific items will be automatically removed at the end of event so be sure to redeem and use the items. (`Gold Coins`, `Roasted Turkey`, `Sushi`, `Rice Cake`, `Dumplings` and `Red Envelops` from last year will be automatically update and merge to this year's version and can be used as normal before getting expired at the end of event period)
     -   During the event, top-up units will receive various bonus items

 ### 0.1861